-Jerky is doggone irresistible to our boys, no matter what the flavour.
-It’s also one of the very few homemade goodies that our cranky old senior cat, Tiger, is interested in sampling.
-The dogs will very grudgingly share…hehehe.
-Homemade jerky dog treats are super simple to make and are a healthy treat option.
+Jerky is doggone irresistible to our boys, no matter what flavour.
+It’s also one of the few homemade goodies that our cranky old senior cat, Tiger, is interested in sampling.
+The dogs grudgingly share.
+Homemade jerky dog treats are simple to make and are a healthy treat option.
 Here’s how to make marinated blackstrap beef jerky dog treats, with an easy (optional) marinade recipe and DIY dehydration instructions.

 Making Marinated Jerky Dog Treats

 Plain can be perfect.
 There is absolutely no need to marinate at all.
-In fact, straight up plain and simple jerky (usually beef) is our go-to meaty dog treat.
+In fact, straight up beef jerky is our go-to meaty dog treat.
 But, variety is the spice of life!
 As we shared in our previous post about making marinated rosemary ginger jerky dog treats, by reader request we’ve created some quick and easy lightly flavoured dog-friendly marinade recipe ideas to help get your kitchen creativity flowing.
 Last week we shared our rosemary and ginger marinade, and now here are the delicious details on our barbecue inspired blackstrap molasses marinade.

 In our experience, light marinades or wet rubs with dog-friendly ingredients don’t make a notable difference to the jerky (with the exception of acid marinades for fish jerky).
 And the dogs seem more than happy with or without!
 Marinades can tenderise, but the primary function of short term marinating is to add scent and/or flavour.